liqula/react-flux/README.md

 # Build

-This package requires GHC 7.10 (I am using GHC 7.10.2) and the improved-base branch of ghcjs.
+This package requires GHC 7.10.2 and the improved-base branch of ghcjs.
 I followed the instructions in the [ghcjs wiki](https://github.com/ghcjs/ghcjs/wiki/GHCJS-with-GHC-7.10) to install the improved-base branch.
 Once ghcjs is installed, I use the following to build react-flux: